short-y/chrmcstrcvr-metadatas/SESSION_SUMMARY.md

         - **Auto-reconnection:** Detects Chromecast disconnection or app exit, and automatically attempts to relaunch the app and resume monitoring.
         - **Graceful Exit:** Handles `Ctrl+C` (`KeyboardInterrupt`) cleanly to stop the script without restarting.
         - **Configurable Debugging:** Verbose debug messages are now hidden by default and enabled only when the `--debug` flag is used.
+        - **[New] Connection Keepalive:** Implemented a `PING` message sent every ~10 seconds to the receiver to ensure the connection is alive.
+If 3 consecutive checks fail, the sender treats it as a disconnect and attempts to reconnect/relaunch.
 - **Receiver (`index.html` / `receiver.html` - v4.1):**
     - **WORKING:** Displays custom UI correctly with track title, artist, album name, track time, and album art.
     - **Fixes Applied:**